What Is HLS Streaming and When Should You Use It [2024 Update]

 2. Real-Time Messaging Protocol (RTMP)

 Macromedia developed RTMP (Real-Time Messaging Protocol) in the mid-2000s.
 Many know this protocol simply as Flash, designed for audio and video streaming.
 Macromedia later merged with Adobe, which now develops RTMP as a semi-open standard.
-RTMP streams media over TCP or UDP protocols, unlike HLS, which uses the HTTP protocol.
+An RTMP platform streams media over TCP or UDP protocols, unlike HLS, which uses the HTTP protocol.
 RTMP is no longer the standard for live video and audio data streaming, but it still has a place in the process and is mainly used behind the scenes.

 For much of the past decade, RTMP was the default video streaming method on the internet.
 But with the recent rise of HLS, we’ve seen a decline in the usage of RTMP.